 Prodigy has reached a pivotal point in its strategic development with the closing of the FICANEX Technology acquisition on July 30, 2021.
-The final report of the Canadian Advisory Committee on Open Banking, released in August, 2021, has recommended the adoption of open banking over the next 18+ months, and our tunl and IDVerifact platforms are ideally positioned to deliver innovation for our customers in this high growth sector.
+The final report of the Canadian Advisory Committee on Open Banking, released in August, 2021, has recommended the adoption of open banking, and our tunl and IDVerifact platforms are ideally positioned to deliver innovation for our customers in this high growth sector.

-Prodigy has transitioned from the organic growth of its first seven years to a more aggressive and focused business strategy.
+Prodigy has transitioned from the organic technology services growth of its first seven years to a more focused business strategy.
 This has led to the acquisition of FICANEX Technology and its tunl platform, and the internal development of IDVerifact, coupled with the targeting of enterprise clients requiring transformational services to remove friction and increase the velocity of commerce.
 Enterprise prospects are keenly interested in digital open banking, digital identity and digital transformation, and they need the platforms and expert assistance to leverage them.
-Prodigy's management believes that this will result in significant growth.

-Prodigy's strategy is to continuously develop and market its open banking tunl platform, and its digital identity IDVerifact platform.
-The Company is extending its services business, Prodigy Labs, into these new market segments, with new technologies, strategic partnerships, and a broader geographic reach.
-The tunl and IDVerifact platforms are the cornerstone for this strategy to deliver recurring revenue.
-The Company has an M&A strategy to acquire additional complementary businesses that are a synergistic fit with these activities.
+Prodigy's strategy is to market its platform businesses to generate recurring revenue.
+The tunl and IDVerifact SaaS platforms are the cornerstone for this strategy.
+The Company has an M&A strategy to acquire additional complementary businesses that are a synergistic fit with these activities and may also review opportunities to exit certain business lines where the board feels it is appropriate.